AAVSO/VStar/extlib/ReadMe.txt

      mysql-connector-java-5.1.10-bin.jar

-If you are a developer who wishes to contribute toward coding or testing VStar, the following library must be downloaded for unit testing purposes:
+If you are a developer who wishes to contribute toward coding or testing VStar, the following libraries must be downloaded for unit testing purposes:

  - JUnit 3.8.2: